apache/pekko-grpc/docs/src/main/paradox/server/walkthrough.md

 to your project.
 Add `.proto` files to your project's @sbt[`src/main/protobuf`]@gradle[`src/main/proto`]@maven[`src/main/proto`] directory.
 (See the detailed chapters on @ref[sbt](../buildtools/sbt.md), @ref[Gradle](../buildtools/gradle.md) and @ref[Maven](../buildtools/maven.md) for information on taking .proto definitions from dependencies)

-Then add the Akka gRPC plugin to your build:
+Then add the Pekko gRPC plugin to your build:

 sbt
 :   @@@vars